Watzit/Curse-of-Strahd/Plane of Shadow/Domains of Dread/Ravenloft/Locations/Towns/Mists of Ravenloft.md

-Characters emerge on stable ground a mile from where they entered the Mists at midnight ofthe night after they entered the Mists.

 Characters emerge from the Mists inside a structure somewhere within the domain they tried to leave, perhaps a cave, crypt, shed, or closet.